aprilNH7/Enhanced-Databases-Artifact/README.md

+# Overview

+# 3. Enhanced Travlr Getaways Website – CS-340: Database Design

+# Overview
+The Travlr Getaways website evolved from a basic travel booking service into a secure, functional web application with advanced database features.
+The enhanced version improves user authentication, contact form handling, and error management using MongoDB and Mongoose.

+# Key Enhancements
+User Authentication: Encrypted storage of user data with sign-in and sign-up functionalities.
+Contact Form Submission: Created a contact model and controller to store inquiries.
+Error Handling: Implemented mechanisms for handling database failures and invalid inputs.
+Optimized Query Performance: Added indexing to improve database efficiency.

-# cs465-fullstack
+# Challenges Addressed
+Data Security: Encryption ensures user data is protected.
+Fault Tolerance: Enhanced error handling improves user experience.
+Performance Optimization: Indexing frequently accessed fields speeds up queries.
 Travlr Getaways Travel Booking Website

-Overview
-Travlr Getaways is a comprehensive travel booking website designed to help users plan and book their vacations with ease.
-The website provides various features including destination searches, travel package bookings, and user reviews.
-This project is built using modern web development technologies and practices.

-Table of Contents
+# Table of Contents
 1. Installation
 2. Usage
 3. Project Structure
 4. Contributing
 5. License

-Installation
+# Installation

-Prerequisites
+# Prerequisites
 Before you begin, ensure you have met the following requirements:

 Node.js and npm installed on your local machine.
 MongoDB installed and running.

-Setup
+# Setup
 Clone the repository:
 git clone <repository_url>

-Navigate to the project directory: cd Travlr-Getaways-Travel-Booking-Website
+# Navigate to the project directory:
+cd Travlr-Getaways-Travel-Booking-Website

-Install the necessary packages: npm install
+# Install the necessary packages:
+npm install

-Start the application:
+# Start the application:
 npm start

-Usage
+# Usage
 Once the application is running, you can access it via http://localhost:3000.

-Features
+# Features
 Destination Search: Users can search for travel destinations.
 Travel Packages: Users can view and book available travel packages.
 User Reviews: Users can read and write reviews for different destinations and packages.

-Project Structure
+# Project Structure
 Travlr-Getaways-Travel-Booking-Website/
 │
 ├── .gitignore